SchoolOfCode/bootcamp-pre-course/README.md

 - Start to become acquainted with the basics of JavaScript
 - Know the basics of Git and GitHub for version control
 - Start navigating through your computer using commands in the command line
+- Create the first project in your portfolio

 ## Learning Journey 🗺